 - Don’t compare yourself to others.
 What you are doing is what sets you apart from the bunch.

-Q: How do you optimize your online store and increase conversion rates?
+Q: How do you optimise your online store and increase conversion rates?

-Q: Any search engine optimization tips you use that small businesses can take note of?
+Q: Any search engine optimisation tips you use that small businesses can take note of?

-Q: What's a good tip for a first-timer in online retail?
+Q: What's a good tip for a first-timer in the online retail business?